pulumi/docs/pulumi-hugo/themes/default/content/blog/jamstack-with-pulumi/index.md

     static-website:pathToWebsiteContents: public
     ```

 5. The example copies the site content from a directory in the same directory as the Pulumi project.
-To keep this example simple, copy the `public` directory in your hugo installation to the `aws-py-static-website` directory.
+To keep this example simple, copy the `public` directory in your Hugo installation to the `aws-py-static-website` directory.

     ```bash
     $ cp -rf <path_to>/hugo/public <path_to>/aws-py-static-website